yufengwudcs/ScisTree/README.md

 Refer to the user manual for more details on how to use ScisTree.

-# Code release, October 21, 2018
+# Code release, March 20, 2019
-At present, only pre-built executables for Linux 64 and Mac are posted, along with example input files and user manual.
-I plan to release the source code of ScisTree soon.
-If you encounter problems with the code or you want to get the source code now, please contact me.
+The main change in this code release is that ScisTree now allows to discard some genotypes when constructing initial trees.
+Simulation shows that this can be useful when data contains significant noise.
+In this case, using only more reliable genotypes can improve the quality of initial trees.

+I have released the source code of ScisTree soon.
+To build it, simply de-compress it and then type "make" from the source code directory.
+That should be all you need.